Septuagint: Final form

-All the books in Western Old Testament biblical canons are found in the Septuagint, although the order does not always coincide with the Western book order.
-The Septuagint order is evident in the earliest Christian Bibles, which were written during the 4th century.
+All the books in the western Old Testament canons are found in the LXX, although the order does not always coincide with the Western book order.
+The LXX order is evident in the earliest Christian Bibles, which were written during the 4th century.

-Some books which are set apart in the Masoretic Text are grouped together.
-The Books of Samuel and the Books of Kings are one four-part book entitled Βασιλειῶν (Basileon, 'Of Reigns') in the Septuagint.
-The Books of Chronicles, known collectively as Παραλειπομένων (Paraleipoménon, 'Of Things Left Out') supplement Reigns.
-The Septuagint organizes the minor prophets in its twelve-part Book of Twelve, as does the Masoretic Text.
+Some books which are set apart in 𝕸 are grouped together.
+The Books of Samuel and the Books of Kings are one four-part book entitled Βασιλειῶν (Basileon, 'Of Reigns') in the LXX.
+The Books of Chronicles, known collectively as Παραλειπομένων 'Of Things Left Out', supplement 'Of Reigns'.
+The LXX organizes the Twelve Minor Prophets in its twelve-part 'Book of Twelve', as does 𝕸.

-Some ancient scriptures are found in the Septuagint, but not in the Hebrew Bible.
-The books are Tobit; Judith; the Wisdom of Solomon; Wisdom of Jesus son of Sirach; (Note: This Jesus is not to be confused with Jesus of Nazareth.)
-Baruch and the Letter of Jeremiah, which became chapter six of Baruch in the Vulgate; the additions to Daniel (The Prayer of Azarias, the Song of the Three Children, Susanna, and Bel and the Dragon); the additions to Esther; 1 Maccabees; 2 Maccabees; 3 Maccabees; 4 Maccabees; 1 Esdras; Odes (including the Prayer of Manasseh); the Psalms of Solomon, and Psalm 151.
+Some ancient scriptures are found in the LXX, but not in the Hebrew Bible.
+The books are Tobit; Judith; Wisdom; Sirach; Baruch, and the Letter of Jeremiah, which became chapter six of Baruch in the Vulgate (vg); the additions to Daniel (Prayer of Azariah and Song of the Three Holy Children, Susanna, and Bel and the Dragon); the additions to Esther; 1 Maccabees; 2 Maccabees; 3 Maccabees; 4 Maccabees; 1 Esdras; Book of Odes (including the Prayer of Manasseh); the Psalms of Solomon, and Psalm 151.

 Fragments of deuterocanonical books in Hebrew are among the Dead Sea Scrolls found at Qumran.
-Sirach, whose text in Hebrew was already known from the Cairo Geniza, has been found in two scrolls (2QSir or 2Q18, 11QPs_a or 11Q5) in Hebrew.
+Sirach, whose Hebrew text was already known from the Cairo Geniza, has been found in two Hebrew scrolls (2QSir or 2Q18; 11QPs_a or 11Q5).
 Another Hebrew scroll of Sirach has been found in Masada (MasSir).
 Five fragments from the Book of Tobit have been found in Qumran: four written in Aramaic and one written in Hebrew (papyri 4Q, nos.
 196-200).
-Psalm 151 appears with a number of canonical and non-canonical psalms in the Dead Sea scroll 11QPs(a) (also known as 11Q5), a 1st-century AD scroll discovered in 1956.
+Psalm 151 appears with a number of canonical and non-canonical psalms in the Dead Sea scroll 11QPs(a) (also known as 11Q5), a 1st century scroll discovered in 1956.
 The scroll contains two short Hebrew psalms, which scholars agree were the basis for Psalm 151.
 The canonical acceptance of these books varies by Christian tradition.